List of Marvel Comics characters: O: Omertà

 Omertà (Paul "Paulie" Provenzano) is a mutant appearing in American comic books published by Marvel Comics.
 He first appeared during the Eve of Destruction storyline in Uncanny X-Men #392 (March 2001).

 After being discharged from the United States Marines, Paulie Provenzano returned home to Brooklyn and attempted to join the Mafia.
 Discovering he was a mutant, the Mafia rejected him and attempted to kill him, though Paulie easily subdued his attackers.
-Soon after, Jean Grey recruited Paulie for a mission to Genosha to rescue the rest of the X-Men from Magneto.
+Soon after, Jean Grey recruits Paulie to rescue the rest of the X-Men from Magneto.

-Paulie joined Jean's interim X-Men team, often making jokes and flirting with his female teammates.
-He objected to working with Northstar due to the latter's open homosexuality.
-During the trip to Genosha, Paulie and teammate Hector Rendoza received a telepathic 'crash course' on their mutant powers, allowing them better control and understanding.
-The team arrived in Genosha and battled Magneto.
-An overconfident Paulie was hurled into the atmosphere, but Northstar managed to rescue him before he suffocated and resuscitated him.
-Though uneasy about having received "mouth-to-mouth" from Northstar, Paulie thanked his teammate.
 After the battle, he declined an offer to remain with the team and left the X-Mansion.
-Paulie was later codenamed Omertà in the X-Men's database.

-Omertà was later captured by the Weapon X program and interned at the Neverland concentration camp.
-His powers were deemed useless for exploitation by the program and he was executed alongside Maggott.
+Omertà is later captured by the Weapon X program and interned at the Neverland concentration camp.
+He is executed after his powers are deemed useless for exploitation by the program.

 Following the establishment of Krakoa as a mutant nation, Omertà is resurrected.
 He entered into a relationship with Stinger and had a child with her.

 Powers and abilities of Omertà

 Omertà is virtually invulnerable.
 His invulnerability protected him from Magneto's attempt to manipulate the iron in his blood, though he could still be lifted into the air.
-However, with enough force, he can be hurt and made to bleed, as seen when Northstar punched him while travelling at super-speed.
+However, with enough force, he can be hurt and made to bleed.
 Omertà is also superhumanly strong, able to lift roughly one ton with ease.

+The One

+The One (Shu-Hu) is a fictional android appearing in American comic books published by Marvel Comics.
+Created by Roy Thomas and Gil Kane, it first appeared in Marvel Premiere #15 (May 1974).

+Shu-Hu's creation was secretly mandated by Yu-Ti of K'un-L'un to fix the outcome of the Challenge of the One that every Iron Fist underwent after taking the chi of Shou-Lao.
+As technology was forbidden in K'un-L'un, Yu-Ti covered up his involvement by discarding the One outside of the city and had its creator Fooh exiled.
+After years of wandering, Shu-Hu finds and absorbs the body of Danny's father Wendell to repair itself.
+The One comes to believe that it is Wendell and becomes obsessed with resurrecting his wife Heather.

+The One and Steel Serpent travel to New York City and attempt to resurrect Heather Rand, but inadvertently summon the god Zhu Rong, who attacks the city out of anger for the One's actions.
+The One sacrifices itself by transferring its chi to Danny for him to defeat the god.

 One-Above-All

-The One-Above-All was created by Mark Waid and Mike Wieringo and first appeared in Fantastic Four #511.
+The One-Above-All is a character who was created by Mark Waid and Mike Wieringo and first appeared in Fantastic Four #511.
 In his few appearances, he took the appearance of Jack Kirby, which may suggest he is the representation of the actual comic-book writers inside the Marvel Multiverse.

-The One-Above-All is the sole creator of all existence in the Marvel Multiverse and, possibly, the Omniverse.
+The One-Above-All is the sole creator of all existence in the Marvel Multiverse.
 He is also the supervisor of the Living Tribunal.